 Why you'll love Slow Cooker French Dip Sandwiches

-- Real Ingredients: Many recipes use soup mix to make French Dips.
+- No Soup Mix: Many recipes use soup mix to make French Dips.
 We use no processed ingredients for better flavors.

 Love slow cooker recipes?
 Try our Slow Cooker Cubano Pork Sandwich, Crockpot Hot Honey Chicken Sandwiches, Slow Cooker Sweet and Sour Chicken, and Crockpot Corn Chowder.